 Historically this was the left bank’s artists’ quarter, centered around the intellectual life of the Sorbonne and the creative life of the School of Fine Arts.
 Iconic cafes of the area are: Café Flore, 172 Boulevard Saint-Germain, 75006 Paris, once the favorite hang-out of Existentialists and still one of the best cafés in Paris, and Les Deux Magots, 6 Place Saint-Germain-des-Prés 75006 Paris, one of the oldest cafés in Paris and another favourite meeting place for the surrealists and existentialists.
 Order the hot chocolate “à l’ancienne”.

-Alongside the river on the Left Bank, this is great for strolling the narrow streets of cafés and restaurants until you find one that takes your fancy, then sit, order a coffee and people-watch to your heart’s content.
+Alongside the river on the Left Bank, the Latin Quartier is great for strolling the narrow streets of cafés and restaurants until you find one that takes your fancy, then sit, order a coffee and people-watch to your heart’s content.

 Once a fortress, these days an increasingly trendy area full of pavement cafes.
 Try Pause Café, 41, Rue de Charonne, 75011 Paris.